 • PTFE grafts

-• Biologically engineered surgical materials (bone putty/bone slurry’s (demineralized), collagen matrix
+• Biologically engineered surgical materials (bone putty/bone slurries (demineralized), collagen matrix materials, skin tissue gels, tissue adhesives)

-• Wound repair materials (tissue skin graft materials (sheets), wound repair and healing preparations, drugreleasing wound repair materials)
+• Wound repair materials (tissue skin graft materials (sheets), wound repair and healing preparations, drug-releasing wound repair materials)

-• Hemostatic and blood collection materials and devices (specialty blood collection devices, blood loss
+• Hemostatic and blood collection materials and devices (specialty blood collection devices, blood loss calibrating devices, blood anti-coagulant coated devices, anti-coagulant formulations, treated blood collection bags)

 • Artificial tissue fabrication methods and processed harvested donor tissue fabrication

-• Human tissue sterilization techniques and devices for performing human tissue sterilization suitable for
+• Human tissue sterilization techniques and devices for performing human tissue sterilization suitable for human implantation in compliance with FDA requirements

 • Human amniotic membrane preparations